 I have researched nesting locations, archaeological sites, and the material record; read the legends and myths of Plains Indian people; and interviewed living Native Americans.
 As a result, it’s clear to me that the golden eagle, or “thunderbird,” has always held, and continues to hold, a revered status among Native people of the Plains.
 I believe it deserves our protection.

-Bonnie Lawrence-Smith is the Curatorial Assistant of the Draper Natural History Museum.
+Bonnie Lawrence-Smith was formerly the Curatorial Assistant of the Draper Natural History Museum.